Home Education Programs

 The evaluations of homeschooled students are submitted each year to the superintendent for verification that an appropriate education has taken place.
 If the yearly evaluations do not list the completed courses in the home education program, the school will have no record of courses completed that can be used as guidance toward grade placement or graduation.

-In these situations, possibly a district may ask to see the portfolios they have not reviewed since the passage of Act 196 or ask for a formal evaluation that lists the completed courses so that the school district can accept credit for them.
+In these situations, possibly a district may ask to see the portfolios they have not reviewed since the passage of Act 196 of 2014 or ask for a formal evaluation that lists the completed courses so that the school district can accept credit for them.
 Otherwise, schools no longer have the same grounds for placement as when they reviewed portfolios.

 Acceptance of Homeschool credit